semiod-github/semiod-github.github.io/udemy2.md

 	    kubectl drain $NODENAME --ignore-daemonsets --d;ete-local-data
 	    This will gracefully terminate all the pods on the node while marking the nodes as unschedulable.
-For pods with a replica set, the pod will be replaced by a new pod which will be schedukled to a new node.
+For pods with a replica set, the pod will be replaced by a new pod which will be scheduled to a new node.
 Static Pods will be terminated.
 	    Taint Based Evictions
 	    The worker nodes are automatically tainted in Kubernetes based on